samuel-bazinet/Projects1/README.md

 These projects were done between Oct 2020 and april 2021

+Here's are the major projects:

+CharCount:
+    This program will experiment with ways to count characters in a text using various implementations of data structures

-Here's a summary of the current programs:
+Here's a summary of the current standalone programs:

 helloWorld.cpp
     Just a test and a humble beginning